EvanJ4536/Pybot/README.md

 ## Usage
 ### Pybot
 Just import it into your script.

+To use the find function you will want to use the windows snipping tool to take screenshots of what you want to find on screen and either put it
+in the same folder as your script or supply the path when reading it.

+**Check the examples folder and the function usage below, the scripts are very easy to write**

 ### HSV Filter Tool
 Download the HSV_filter_tool folder and run main.py while Runescape is running.